See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 explains the individual predictions.

 We first enable parallel computation and progress updates with the following code chunk.
-These are optional, but recommended for improved performance and user friendliness, particularly for problems with many features.
+These are optional, but recommended for improved performance and user-friendliness, particularly for problems with many features.

 # Enable parallel computation